SageerMalnas/ProgramM_frontend/README.md

 run command: npm run dev

-Backend is hoisted to Render, so please wait for a fraction of time for login and register
+Backend is hosted to Render, so please wait for a fraction of time for login and register

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.